emcuttsy/monoglot-anxiety/content/english/blog/sciene-of-language-newborns-start-recognizing-speech-within-hours-of-birth-in-way-similar-to-adults.md

 In a nutshell, fNIRS works by shining light into the brain and seeing how much comes back.
 In this study, each baby was fit with a cap containing a network of tiny light sensors called optodes, each of which is either red or blue.
 The red optodes shine near-infrared light into the scalp, which passes harmlessly through human tissue until it bounces back out.
 The blue optodes measure how much light makes it out of the brain.

-Because active brain areas need more oxygen and fresh, oxygen-loaded blood absorbs lots of near-infrared light, scientists can measure brain activity by watching how much light from the red optodes makes it to the blue ones.
+Because active brain areas need more oxygen and because fresh, oxygen-loaded blood absorbs lots of near-infrared light, scientists can measure brain activity by watching how much light from the red optodes makes it to the blue ones.

 Cool, right?